hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Berber & Q Shawarma Bar - Middle-eastern flavours.
 Their Berber & Q Grill House in Dalston is also good.
 * Zia Lucia - Italian pizzas, including their famous charcoal crust.
 Several locations.
 * Afghan Kitchen - amazing food.
 I'd go there every week, but the menu has not changed in the past 10 years.
+* The Tamil Prince and The Tamil Crown - two locations of a nice South Indian restaurant, very spicy.
 * [Towpath](https://www.towpathlondon.com/) - lovely outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.
 * Pastries: Pophams (several locations, also has great coffee), Jolene (several locations).
 * Udderlicious for gelato (several locations).